 - a functional assessment by a trained physical therapist or qualified personal trainer to assess any lingering injuries and to determine strength and flexibility imbalances

-- a lactate threshold test and VO2 max test (cycling and running) to establish off-season training zones (Assuming or working with training zones established at peak fitness during the season can easily lead to over-training in the off-season.)
+- a lactate threshold test and VO2 max test (cycling and running) to establish off-season training zones (Using with training zones established at peak fitness during the season can easily lead to over-training in the off-season.)

 Once this information is available, your physical therapist and/or personal trainer should work with your coach to incorporate a personalized resistance training program into your off-season training plan.
 This plan should be specifically designed to rehabilitate any lingering injuries and correct the weakness and imbalances identified in your functional assessment.
 This is phase one of your off-season resistance program.
 It can take as few as 4 weeks or as many as 12 weeks to complete depending on how quickly injuries, imbalances and weaknesses can be corrected.
 Be patient.
 It will be worth it in the end.